haniya-naeem/ENGG680_2025_Fall/Lab_Assignment1/README.md

 Qummar Mahmood - 30112120
 Niki Mehri - 30119718

-Assignment 1: This assignement introduces the fundamental conceptes of python, such as different data types, methods, and libraries.
+Assignment 1: This assignment introduces the fundamental concepts of python, such as different data types, methods, and libraries.
 It explores pandas dataframre, numpy arrays, and generating plots via matplotlib.
 It also convers